Danieltdasilva/daniel/README.md

 Hello,

-<strong>I am Daniel.</strong> I am a aspiring developer, focusing on both frontend and backend.
+<strong>I am Daniel.</strong> I am an aspiring developer, focusing on both frontend and backend.
 I love technology and I plan on building my career around that.
 I plan to always learn, and always be a student of technology.
 I am extremely excited for what the future holds.<br>
 <strong>Here's some of the technologies that I have knowledge of: